KnowledgeBoat Logo

 Hilum

-Reason — Hilum is the distinct whitish oval scar on the concave side of the seed which represents the spot where the ovule was attached to ovary wall.
+Reason — Hilum is the distinct whitish oval scar on the concave side of the seed which represents the spot where the ovule was attached to the ovary wall.

 The single cotyledon of a maize grain is called: